pnp/sp-dev-fx-webparts/samples/react-content-query-onprem/README.md

 _Namespace_

 - [x] The script uses a namespace which starts by **ReactContentQuery.ExternalScripts.**, followed by the name of its own file
-- [x] The name of the file has to be written without its **.js** extension, and without any caracters that aren't letters or numbers
+- [x] The name of the file has to be written without its **.js** extension, and without any characters that aren't letters or numbers
 - [x] The name of the file needs to respect the same casing as in it's URL

 Examples :